Adrian Michael, CC BY 3.0, via Wikimedia Commons

 About Humberto Delgado Airport (Lisbon Portela Airport)

-Humberto Delgado Airport (IATA: LIS, ICAO: LPPT), informally Lisbon Airport and previously Portela Airport, is an international airport located seven kilometres (four nautical miles) northeast of the city centre of Lisbon, the capital of Portugal.
-The airport is the main international gateway to Portugal.
-As of 2023, it was the 12th-largest airport in Europe in terms of passenger volume, and carried 190,700 tonnes of cargo.
-Lisbon Airport is also the main European hub to Brazil, the largest European Star Alliance hub to South America and also an important European hub to Africa.
+Humberto Delgado Airport (IATA: LIS, ICAO: LPPT), informally Lisbon Airport and previously Portela Airport, is an international airport located 7 kilometres (4.3 mi) northeast of the historical city centre of Lisbon, Portugal.
+With more than 35 million passengers per year, it is the 12th-largest airport in Europe in terms of passenger volume, and the busiest single-runway airport in mainland Europe.
+It also carries approximately 200,000 tonnes of cargo per year.

-The airport is the main hub of Portugal's flag carrier TAP Air Portugal, including its subsidiary TAP Express, as well as being a hub for low-cost airlines Ryanair and easyJet.
-It is a focus city for Azores Airlines, euroAtlantic Airways, Hi Fly and White Airways.
-The airport is run by ANA Aeroportos de Portugal, which was concessioned to the French group Vinci SA in February 2013.
+The airport is the main hub of Portugal's flag carrier TAP Air Portugal, including its subsidiary TAP Express, and is a hub for low-cost carriers Ryanair and easyJet.
+It is a focus city for Azores Airlines, euroAtlantic Airways, Hi Fly, and White Airways.
+It is a major hub for flights to and from South America, notably Brazil and Africa.
+The airport is run by the national airport operator ANA Aeroportos de Portugal, which in 2012 was granted under a 50-year-concession contract to the French group Vinci Airports, whose Portuguese branch is headed by José Luís Arnaut.

 © Wikipedia | CC-by-SA-3.0 | Read more …